 Next to Advanced Security Settings, click Edit.
 I recommend adding an Authenticator App.
 I like Authy, but you can also use Google Authenticator.
 Learn more in How & Why to Use Two-Factor Authentication.
-Amazon doesn’t let you set up Two-Step Verification without adding a backup phone number, so do that too.
+Amazon doesn’t let you set up Two-Step Verification without adding a backup phone number, so consider doing that too.

 If you own an Amazon voice assistant (Echo or other Alexa device), find it in the list, manage your voice recordings and other settings as necessary.

 I recommend choosing Do Not Personalize Ads from Amazon for this Internet Browser to limit the data Amazon collects and stores about you.
-Otherwise Amazon will track you not only on its own properties but will also track your “visits to websites where we provide ads or content, or use of our payment services on other websites.”
+Otherwise, Amazon will track you not only on its properties but will also track your “visits to websites where we provide ads or content, or use of our payment services on other websites.”
 Note that even by setting this, you’ll still see the same number of ads, but they’ll be less relevant (less targeted to your personal data).

 In the top right of that page, you’ll have an option to disable 1-click in your current browser or everywhere.

 On the Your Lists tab, click one of your lists.
-On the right side, click the ellipsis (…), then Manage list.
+On the right side, click the ellipsis (…), then the Manage list.
 Set the privacy to Private, unless you truly need to share it.
 Repeat for any other lists you have.

 Click Edit your profile.
 I recommend setting Your public name to a fictional name (have fun making one up!).
 I recommend leaving all the other fields blank.